samarjit/MyIMX233/README.md

 There is no special goal for this project.
 I am just curious to see if it works.
 In future I might add an LCD.

 ## TOODs
+* Increase pad lengths of LQFP footprint.
+* Perhaps add a jumper on the 2.5v LineReg and separate out VDD_MEM to be able to test the 2.5v is not 0 due to loading.
 * 88 USB_ID SSP1_DETECT ?
 Should I use this to CD of SD card connector or micro USB ID pin?
 In my circuit it is pulled low via LED.
 Tux,calculator does the same too.
 * Add option to boot resistors LCD_RS and LCD_00..LCD_05
 * 14 LCD_RS ?
 High for register boot mode.
 Or low with 47k resistor for OTP boot mode.
 Olimex is confusing OTP is set MMBR and LCD_RS is high.